JasmineDragonwolf/jasminedragonwolf.github.io/README.md

 # MLP-OtherCharacters
-From the My Little Pony Fandom: For characters that only exists in books and comics.

-From the My Little Pony Fandom: For characters that didn't appear much.
+From the My Little Pony Fandom, characters that only exists in books and comics, and characters that didn't appear much.

 Not much information given to the character